yhauxell/open-cookie-consent-banner/SECURITY.md

 ### Security Best Practices

-When using Cookie Consent Banner:
+When using Open Cookie Consent Banner:

 1. **Keep dependencies updated** - Regularly update all dependencies
 2. **Use HTTPS** - Always serve your application over HTTPS